pathfindertools/cryptonet/content/pages/home.md

         headline: Babylon 2.0
         subhead: 'Oct 29 - Nov 20, 2021'
         text: >-
-          "<p>The Babylon Project is a virtual Blockchain hackathon<strong>
+          The Babylon Project is a virtual Blockchain hackathon<strong>
           </strong>where thousands of global participants meet in a metaverse.
-          Join the Filecoin/IPFS tracks!</p>"
+          Join the Filecoin/IPFS tracks!
         link: 'https://worldblockchainhackathon.com/'
         buttonLabel: Learn more and register
       - image: